Illustration By SSgt. Derrick C. Goode, US Air Force (http://hq.afnews.af.mil; exact source) [Public domain], via Wikimedia Commons

 The role of the rheumatologist

 Lung disease is often a complication by Systemic connective tissue diseases:.
 Particularly exposed are patients are with Systemic sclerosis and Antisynthetase syndrome.
 The latter mentioned is a subset of myositis.
 Some types of lung abnormalities can be very serious.
-Among potentially severe lung conditions is progressive Interstitial Lung Disease (ILD) og Pulmonary hypertension, but also Bronchiolotis obliterans (BO), Diffuse alveolar bleeding, Pleural disease.
+Among potentially severe lung conditions is progressive Interstitial Lung Disease (ILD) og Pulmonary hypertension, but also Bronchiolitis obliterans (BO), Diffuse alveolar bleeding, pleural (lung membrane) - disease.
 Despite drug treatment, pulmonary disease can develop into pulmonary failure and death.
 Lung transplant can be life saving treatment for some1.
 However, applications for transplant are often rejected for this patient group.
 The causes can be complicating multi-organ manifestations (multiple organs disease), but also unnecessary uncertainty about disease progression and post-transplant management in these diseases.

 - Rheumatologists know the patients' disease course well and can provide essential information.
 It is therefore important that rheumatologists have knowledge of lung transplantation as a treatment option systemic connective tissue disease og Rheumatoid arthritis (arthritis) when disease-associated lung manifestations progress.